interiormut/ci-experiments/README.md

 This is a small Axum project used to reproduce slow uncached Rust Docker builds.

+See [RUST-DOCKER-CI-CACHING.md](RUST-DOCKER-CI-CACHING.md) for the complete cause, conditions, diagnosis, and production fix.

 ## Reproduce locally

 Run each build twice and compare the logs: